Surface guide

 How to handle general soil on painted walls.

-How to handle stuck-on residue on painted walls.
+How to handle grime buildup on painted walls.